Heated tobacco product: Nicotine yield

-The limited data on HTP users show that they take short puffs and that the time between puffs is very short.
-Experimental tests show a higher volume of puffs at shorter intervals than with traditional cigarettes.
-A 2018 clinical trial found that tests of smokers switching to IQOS showed a tendency to take more puffs at shorter intervals.
+Limited data on HTP users indicate that they tend to take short puffs with very brief intervals between them.
+Experimental tests also show a higher number of puffs at shorter intervals compared with traditional cigarettes.
+A 2018 clinical trial found that smokers switching to IQOS demonstrated a tendency to take more frequent puffs at shorter intervals.

-Users experience blood nicotine levels that peak after six to seven minutes for both HTPs and traditional cigarettes.
-The IQOS produces slightly less blood nicotine overall than a traditional cigarette, but more than nicotine gum.
-A 2016 study found that smokers were less satisfied and had a lower reduction in cravings with using an IQOS than with traditional cigarettes.
-In the study, smoking trial volunteers switching to an HTP, after an initial adjustment period, usually smoked more traditional cigarettes than those not switching, while reporting that they were less satisfying and rewarding than with regular cigarettes.
+Users generally reach peak blood nicotine levels within six to seven minutes when using either HTPs or traditional cigarettes.
+IQOS devices produce slightly lower overall blood nicotine levels than traditional cigarettes but higher levels than nicotine gum.
+A 2016 study found that smokers reported lower satisfaction and a smaller reduction in cravings when using IQOS compared with traditional cigarettes.
+In that study, participants who switched to an HTP often smoked more traditional cigarettes after an initial adjustment period than those who did not switch, while also reporting that HTPs were less satisfying and rewarding than conventional cigarettes.

-Sharper peaks in blood nicotine levels from inhalation cause greater nicotine dependence than oral consumption.
-Nicotine replacement products, for instance, deliver nicotine in a slow, stable manner, which is less addictive.
-Inhaled nicotine enters the blood quicker than oral consumption, and blood nicotine levels halve every one to two hours.
-Nicotine withdrawal causes deteriorating mood and creates a craving for nicotine consumption.
+Sharper peaks in blood nicotine levels caused by inhalation contribute to greater nicotine dependence compared with oral consumption.
+Nicotine replacement products deliver nicotine more slowly and steadily, which is associated with lower addictive potential.
+Inhaled nicotine enters the bloodstream more rapidly than orally consumed nicotine, and blood nicotine levels decline by half every one to two hours.
+Nicotine withdrawal can lead to deteriorating mood and increased cravings for nicotine intake.